dfinity/interface-spec/spec/index.md

 Users interact with the Internet Computer by calling canisters.
 By the very nature of a blockchain protocol, they cannot be acted upon immediately, but only with a delay.
 Moreover, the actual node that the user talks to may not be honest or, for other reasons, may fail to get the request on the way.

 The Internet Computer has two HTTPS APIs for canister calling:
-- [*Asynchronous*](#http-async-call) canister calling, where the user must poll the Internet Computer for the status of the request.
+- [*Asynchronous*](#http-async-call) canister calling, where the user must poll the Internet Computer for the status of the canister call by _separate_ HTTPS requests.
-- [*Synchronous*](#http-sync-call) canister calling, where the user waits for a certified response from the Internet Computer for the initial call.
+- [*Synchronous*](#http-sync-call) canister calling, where the Internet Computer serves the response of the canister call as the response to the original HTTPS request.

 #### Asynchronous canister calling {#http-async-call}